 The Hilton Honors American Express Aspire Card includes complimentary Diamond status, which pays off when you stay at Hilton hotels.

-With Diamond status, Hilton will pamper you with space-available room upgrades, complimentary breakfast, access to executive lounges, late checkout and other amenities.
+With Diamond status, Hilton will pamper you with space-available room upgrades, complimentary breakfast, access to executive lounges and other amenities.

 For regular travelers, this automatic status may be the most valuable feature of the card.